alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 ## Property descriptor

 So far, we talked about descriptors a couple of times.
 However, we didn't talk about what it is.
 Or, did we?
-Actually, you just saw it on the previous example with the `Object.defineProperty()` method.
+Actually, you saw it on the previous example with the `Object.defineProperty()` method.
 Property descriptor is the "formal" name of the third parameter of this method, and the third argument you pass into it.

 In other words, property descriptor is that object with Object property flags and value.
 In some way, you can think of the descriptor as the sum of all flags of a property.